geneyx/geneyx.analysis.api/scripts/ReadMe.md

 ## ga.config.yml
-This configuration files needs to be placed in the directory with the other python scripts.
+This configuration file needs to be placed in the directory with the other python scripts.
 It serves as a reference to the account configuration.
 This configuration file specifies:
 1. Server: 'http://analysis.geneyx.com'
 2.	apiUserId
 3.	apiUserKey